qiyfoundation/Qiy-Scheme/Qiy-Node/Qiy Node API.md

 ## Delete Qiy Node

-This call can be used to delete a Qiy Node, see [Delete Qiy Node request].
+This [Self Endpoint]-call can be used to delete a Qiy Node, see [Delete Qiy Node request].

 # Services